Actress Mary Njoku addresses fans who call her local over her appearance

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-According to her a lot of people dictate how she should look simply because she is a role mode, and she has urged them to stop looking up to her.
+According to her a lot of people dictate how she should look simply because she is a role model, and she has urged them to stop looking up to her.

 The mum of three who is a role model to her kids noted that people are focused on big titles without actually doing the job it takes to get there.